rahulshankariyer/PortolioProject/README.md

 ### 6. Insights

-From the above data, I gather the following insights:
+From the above data, the following insights were gathered:

 1. USA ranks #81 in the World in Covid Positive Rate, with 10.77%.
 The Rest of the World comes with 12.94% in comparison.
 2. During the period that the Testing was carried out, USA consistently had more Tests Per Case than the Rest of the World Combined except for a couple of months each in mid 2020 and early 2022.